-As before, we draw $10000$ observations from the model and distribute them in $K=10$ disjoint sets for parallel inference.
+As before, we drew $10000$ observations from the model and distributed them in $K=10$ disjoint sets for parallel inference.
 Samples from the approximate posterior for each aggregation algorithm were drawn in the same fashion as in the previous experiment.

 Figure \ref{fig:mixture} shows\footnote{The experiment was repeated with multiple random seeds, yielding similar results.} the samples from the approximate posteriors obtained with each aggregation method plotted against the target posterior, obtained using the entire sample set.
 The proposed method and PART clearly are the only ones that capture the multi-modality of the posterior.
 NAP, however, presented a better fit to the true posterior while PART placed more mass in low-density regions.